Field Theory Equivalences as Spans of $L_\infty$-algebras

 \paragraph{Quantum level.} In this paper, we shall exclusively work at the tree level.
 Still, let us briefly comment on the extension to the quantum picture.
 In the BV formalism, the differential in the BV complex is deformed by a second order differential operator, and this deformation produces a differential graded algebra that is dual not to an $L_\infty$-algebra, but to a loop $L_\infty$-algebra, as defined in~\cite{Zwiebach:1992ie,Markl:1997bj}.
 Loop $L_\infty$-algebras, however, are still homotopy algebras, and come with a homotopy transfer of their structure to a minimal model, cf.~\cite{Doubek:2017naz,Jurco:2019yfd}, which now governs the quantum scattering amplitudes.
 Two field theories are then quantum equivalent, if their loop $L_\infty$-algebras have the same minimal model.
 Note that all issues regarding regularisation and renormalisation have been ignored in this discussion.
 For a rigorous treatment of these, see~\cite{Costello:2011aa,Costello:2016vjw,Costello:2021jvx}.

-\paragraph{Lift to the quantum level.} Another example of lifting quasi-isomorphisms to spans of $L_\infty$-algebras is that they make equivalences more evident.
+At the quantum level, an additional benefit of lifting quasi-isomorphisms to spans of $L_\infty$-algebras is that they make equivalences more evident.
 As a homotopy transfer essentially amounts to integrating in/out some fields, one can identify those integrations that are compatible with both homotopy algebra and loop homotopy algebra structures.
 That is, one can check whether the field redefinitions included in the homotopy transfer induce Jacobians when applied to the path integral measure.
 For more details on this as wells as the notion of equivalence of perturbative quantum field theories at quantum level, see also the discussion in~\cite{Borsten:2021gyl}.